-How will I know if all of my materials have been received?
+How will I know if my application has been received?

-It is each student's responsibility to track what documents are still needed for their completed Accelerated Program application.
-Applicants may call 215-204-2513 to check on the status of their supplemental documents.
-Should PPHS need to contyact the applicant, correspondences will be through the student's email address provided on the Accelerated Program application.
+An automatic notification will be shown after submitting an application for the acceperated program.
+Should PPHS need to contact the applicant, correspondences will be through the student's email address provided on the Accelerated Program application.

 Do I need to apply Early Action in order to be considered as an Accelerated Program student?